pgEdge/pgedge-helm/docs/install.md

 # Installation

-This guide uses the single cluster example to install the pgEdge Helm chart into a single Kubernetes cluster with three nodes (n1, n2, n3).
+This guide demonstrates how to installthe pgedge-helm chart into a single Kubernetes cluster containing three nodes: n1, n2, and n3.

-n1 is configured with 3 instances (1 primary, 2 standby), and n2/n3 are configured with just 1 primary.
+In this single cluster example, n1 is configured with 3 instances (1 primary, 2 standby), and n2/n3 are configured with just 1 primary instance.

 ```yaml
 pgEdge: